k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 From TDM V9.4 onwards, the TDM shared Globals are split into two files:

 - **Core Globals** (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/CoreGlobals/SharedGlobals.java) — this file contains internal TDM Globals that should **not** be overridden by the implementation; the file is overridden by the TDM upgrade.
-- **Shared Globals** (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java) that can be edited by implementation (e.g., TDMDB_SCHEMA Global).
+- **Shared Globals** (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java) — this file contains TDM Globals that can be edited by implementation (e.g., TDMDB_SCHEMA Global).
 The TDM upgrade merges any new Globals (if present) into this file but does not override the existing values.